qmacro/managed-associations-in-cap/guide/README.md

   Authors_0.books_ID
 FROM bookshop_Authors AS Authors_0;
 ```

+Again, how do you think this additional `books_ID` element might work to bring about a (one-) to-many association from authors to books?

 SERVER: The `Authors` entityset records at <http://localhost:4004/z/Authors> now show that new `books_ID` element, and the value for each one is `null`: